Dance with Me (Blink-182 song)

 "Dance with Me" is a song recorded by American rock band Blink-182.
 The song was released on October 5, 2023, through Columbia Records as the fourth single from their ninth album One More Time....
 It was written by bassist Mark Hoppus, guitarist Tom DeLonge, and drummer Travis Barker, alongside engineer Aaron Rubin and songwriters Dan Book and Nick Long.
+The song is built around a rapid-fire guitar riff and features a chanting chorus punctuated by the repeated refrain "olé, olé, olé."
+Lyrically, "Dance with Me" centers on romantic longing and reckless attraction.

+Critics praised "Dance with Me" for its energetic sound; reviewers highlighted its humor, intensity, and singalong appeal.
+The song's music video pays tribute to the Ramones, with Blink-182 recreating imagery from the band's music videos and album artwork while dressed in wigs, leather jackets, and sunglasses inspired by the group.

 Background

 The song opens with a crude, spoken-word joke from DeLonge: "When I teach masturbation, I'm always just like, 'Have fun with it.'"
 Throughout the song, DeLonge encourages a partner to dance, with lyrics like "I've been waiting around to lose / So dumb, trying to make believe / You're mine, what are you gonna do / Come here, do you want to come dance with me?"
 Columnists for Spin observed the song shares a title with another song by T.S.O.L., one of DeLonge's preferred groups.